frogworks1/weight-loss/README.md

 # Weight-loss
-Weight loss tracker from start to finish
+Weight loss tracker from start to finish using the 'lemonade' fast.

 * **Day 1 -**
 **Weight:** 260